What are the latest COVID travel rules in the UK?

 What about children?

-Children aged four and under do not have to take any Covid-19 travel tests after arrival into England, while those aged five to 17 must take a test on arrival in England (before the end of day 2, with the arrival day being 0) but do not have to
+Children aged four and under do not have to take any Covid-19 travel tests after arrival into England, while those aged five to 17 must take a test on arrival in England (before the end of day 2, with the arrival day being 0).

 In Scotland, as an example, children aged under 11 do not need to take a day 2 Covid-19 test.